spncryn/docs/docs/work.md

 *The Blair Witch Project* (1999), *Blair Witch* (2016) and *The Banshee Chapter* (2013) were equally useful points of references for atmosphere and tone.

 In regards to the mechanical design and implementation of the survival mechanics, I drew inspiration from Croteam’s *SCUM* (2019) and Hinterland’s *The Long Dark* (2017).
 The former is the only title that comes close in terms of the technical complexity of its survival systems (at least in regards to biomechanics and physiology), and provided a good feel for what kinds of complexity work well (and alternately, don’t).
 The latter’s pensive pace and tone gave me a good idea of how to design survival mechanics in a more positive and environmentally conscious (not to mention realistic) manner, where the player exists in tandem with and through the land rather than in control of it.

-The title is an allusion to both the suicide note of the entrepreneur and inventor George Eastman, who shot himself in the heart after leaving a note reading, "To my friends, my work is done – Why wait?"; and to the identically-named work by Thomas Ligotti.
-Eastman's note is directly mirrored in-game through Rebekah's note to Avery found at the gorge, and Ligotti's themes of "corporate horror" provide an interesting and relevant subtext to the larger universe of lore running through my works.

 ## Videos